- Of Mississippi’s Medicare beneficiaries, almost 18% are eligible due to a disability, rather than age.

 Medicare Part D in Mississippi

-There are 27 stand-alone Medicare Part D plans for sale in Mississippi for 2021, with monthly premiums that range from about $7 to $85/month.
+There are 22 stand-alone Medicare Part D plans for sale in Mississippi for 2023, with monthly premiums that range from about $5 to $113/month.

-311,642 Mississippi Medicare beneficiaries (nearly half of the state’s total Medicare population) had stand-alone Medicare Part D plans as of September 2020.
-Another 137,606 had Part D prescription coverage integrated with their Medicare Advantage plans.
+479,294 Mississippi Medicare beneficiaries (more than three-quarters of the state’s total Medicare population) had Medicare Part D coverage as of mid-2023.
+That included more than 253,000 with stand-alone Part D plans, and more than 226,000 who had Part D coverage integrated with Medicare Advantage plans.
 Although overall enrollment in Part D coverage has been increasing in Mississippi in line with increasing Medicare enrollment, the number of people with stand-alone Part D coverage has been decreasing, since an increasing percentage of the Medicare population is choosing Medicare Advantage plans.

 Medicare Part D enrollment follows the same schedule as Medicare Advantage enrollment.
 Beneficiaries can pick a plan when they’re first eligible for Medicare, and there’s also an annual window each fall (October 15 – December 7) when Medicare beneficiaries can enroll for the first time or change to a different plan.